alyssa415/SocialMediaVisualizations/README.md

 ## Section 3 - Interpretting Visualizations
 ### Our Visualizations
 1) Average Score Bar Chart [link to visualization](https://public.tableau.com/views/AverageScoreBarChart_17016405678550/Sheet1?:language=en-US&:display_count=n&:origin=viz_share_link)
    - This first bar chart shows the average score for each of the twenty apps.
 We used the app names to color the chart as well, to make it more visually appealing.
+The height of each bar indicates the average score of the corresponding app.
+Higher bars represent higher average scores, while shorter bars signify lower average scores.
+   - We can use this chart to identify apps with lower average scores: Instagram, Spotify, Facebook Messenger, Facebook, Skype, and LINE.
+These are potential candidates for further investigation, as they may have issues or shortcomings that are impacting user satisfaction.
+Understanding why certain apps underperform can inform developers and stakeholders about areas for improvement.
+The lower score averages for these six apps raise red flags indicating that their developers need to research why the other apps received better scores.
+   -  This chart visually answers the question we posed earlier.
+The bars show the distribution of the user ratings and reviews for the twenty apps in the second data set.
+Instead of just reading the average scores, this visualization gives more context to the numbers for the various apps in comparison to each other.

 2) Average Score by Category [link to visualization](https://public.tableau.com/views/AverageScorebyCategory/Sheet1?:language=en-US&:display_count=n&:origin=viz_share_link)
    - The second chart shows the average score by app category.
-We used a tree map so the size of the sections could be a nice indicator for the score that each category received.
+The size of each square in the treemap directly represents the average score of the corresponding app category.
+Larger squares indicate higher average scores, while smaller squares represent lower scores.
+   - Clusters of large squares may suggest that certain categories tend to have higher-rated apps, while clusters of smaller squares may indicate lower-rated categories.
+The two large squares, Games and Productivity, indicate that these two categories are overall seen as more user satisfactory.
+This indicates trends in user satisfaction and the overall quality of apps within specific genres.
+Understanding user preferences can guide developers and marketers in catering to specific audience expectations.
+News, Communication, and Social Media received very similar, lower scores, so this indicates that these apps are on the same field of reception even though they include apps of very different functions.
+   - This chart perfectly signifies the correlation between app categpry and score rating.
+Someone can scroll over the graph and see the exact average score number and the size of the squares visually shows that score.
+Overall, this chart showed us that certain app catergories perform better than others in many ways, but especially in the sense of user satisfaction and ratings.

 3) Android vs. iOS Ratings [link to visualization](https://public.tableau.com/views/AndroidvsiOSRatings/Sheet1?:language=en-US&:display_count=n&:origin=viz_share_link)
    - This is the description for this visualization